 Log Analytics relies on Azure Storage in various scenarios.
 This use is typically managed automatically.
-However, some cases require you to provide and manage your own storage account, also referred to as a customer-managed storage account.
-This document covers the use of customer-managed storage for WAD/LAD logs, Private Link, and customer-managed key (CMK) encryption.
+But some cases require you to provide and manage your own storage account, which is also known as a customer-managed storage account.
+This article covers the use of customer-managed storage for WAD/LAD logs, Azure Private Link, and customer-managed key (CMK) encryption.

-We recommend that you don’t take a dependency on the contents Log Analytics uploads to customer-managed storage, given that formatting and content may change.
+We recommend that you don't take a dependency on the contents that Log Analytics uploads to customer-managed storage because formatting and content might change.

-Collection of IIS logs is not supported with private link.
+Collection of IIS logs isn't supported with private links.

-Using a customer-managed storage account over a Private Link
+Use a customer-managed storage account over a private link

-When connecting to Azure Monitor over a private link, Log Analytics agents are only able to send logs to workspaces accessible over a private link.
+When you connect to Azure Monitor over a private link, Log Analytics agents are only able to send logs to workspaces accessible over a private link.
 This requirement means you should:

 - Connect the AMPLS to your network over a private link.